 - Batesville, Cabot, Sherwood: Fireworks are allowed to be possessed, but are illegal to use in these cities.

 - Arkadelphia: You can set off fireworks until 11 p.m., with the exception of New Year's Eve when you can shoot them at midnight.
 Police, however, will shut down nuisance displays, as determined by the officer.
 Individuals are not allowed to have fireworks in the downtown business district.

 - Bryant: You can set off fireworks July 3-5 between noon and 10 p.m.
 Children under 18 must be supervised by an adult.
 The fireworks must be used in a safe manner, and you must clean up after your display.
-No fireworks may be discharged withing 300 feet of in a public park or city owned property, under or upon a motor vehicle, within 300 feet of a gas station or propane storage facility or a fireworks stand or within 1000 feet of a hospital, nursing home or assisted living facility.
+No fireworks may be discharged within 300 feet of in a public park or city-owned property, under or upon a motor vehicle, within 300 feet of a gas station or propane storage facility or fireworks stand or within 1000 feet of a hospital, nursing home or assisted living facility.

 - Lonoke: You can use fireworks on private property with the permission of the property owner from July 3 from 10 a.m. to 10 p.m. and July 4 from 10 a.m. to midnight.